How your developing baby prepares

-What else is your developing baby doing in the final moments?
+What else is your developing baby doing in the 9th month of pregnancy?

 Besides the brain, other changes are happening to your developing baby’s body.
 For example, you may feel that your developing baby has moved down into your pelvis – that’s your developing baby getting his body ready to see the world as he shifts into the fetal position.

 When he moves downwards into the fetal position with his head down and his arms and legs pulled against his chest, that’s his preparation for the big event!
 At this stage, the bones in his head are soft and flexible.
 This makes it easier for him to move through your birth canal, if you have a natural birth.

 After all, your developing baby is not so little anymore!
 At this final stage of pregnancy, your developing baby should now weigh around seven pounds (3.1 kilograms), and he’s making the most of these last few weeks in the womb to grow as much as he can.

 As the third trimester comes to an end, you will probably be both excited and anxious, especially if you don’t have a set delivery date and appointment with the hospital.
 But don’t worry!
 Your developing baby's birth date might be a surprise, but make sure that your arrangements